OlajideSnazzy/web-app-cloud-devops/Day-2/GitHub_EC2_Setup.md

 Next, I set up a **GitHub account** and created a **GitHub repository**.
 GitHub is a cloud-based platform that allows developers to store and share code online.
 It works with Git to manage a project’s version history.

 A **Git repository (repo)** on GitHub is essentially a folder that contains all the files related to a project, along with a record of all changes made to those files.
-Since GitHub is cloud-based, repositories can be accessed from anywhere.
+Since GitHub is cloud based, repositories can be accessed from anywhere.

 ---